ModeSeq: Taming Sparse Multimodal Motion Prediction with Sequential Mode Modeling: Methodology

 \textbf{Memory Transformer.} The Memory Transformer takes charge of modeling the sequential dependencies of trajectory modes.
-At the $t$-th decoding step of the $\ell$-th layer, this module takes as input $\Omega_{t-1}^{(\ell)}$ and $\bm{m}_t^{(\ell-1)}$, the memory bank for the current layer and the $t$-th mode embedding derived from the last layer.
-Since we desire the generation of the $t$-th mode embedding $\bm{m}_t^{(\ell)}$ to be aware of the existence of the preceding modes, we treat $\bm{m}_t^{(\ell-1)}$ as the query of the Transformer module, which retrieves the memory bank in a cross-attention manner:
+At the $k$-th decoding step of the $\ell$-th layer, this module takes as input $\Omega_{k-1}^{(\ell)}$ and $\bm{m}_k^{(\ell-1)}$, the memory bank for the current layer and the $k$-th mode embedding derived from the last layer.
+Since we desire the generation of the $k$-th mode embedding $\bm{m}_k^{(\ell)}$ to be aware of the existence of the preceding modes, we treat $\bm{m}_k^{(\ell-1)}$ as the query of the Transformer module, which retrieves the memory bank in a cross-attention manner: In this way, the information in $\Omega_{k-1}^{(\ell)}$ is assimilated into $\bm{m}_k^{(\ell-1)}$ to produce $\hat{\bm{m}}_k^{(\ell)}$, which is a query feature conditioned on the modes up to the $(k-1)$-th decoding step.